What causes gestational diabetes?

-Most women receiving good prenatal care are routinely tested for gestational diabetes between weeks 24‐28 of their pregnancies.
-If you are at high risk of developing gestational diabetes, your doctor may check earlier and/or more than once during your pregnancy.
+It is recommended that women be screened for gestational diabetes during their pregnancy.
+If you are at high risk for developing gestational diabetes, your doctor may check earlier and/or more than once during your pregnancy.

 Why is it important to treat gestational diabetes?

-As a mom, your instinct is to protect your child.
 It’s important to treat gestational diabetes as soon as it is diagnosed for your health and your baby’s health.
-If gestational diabetes is untreated, problems can occur.
-These include:
+Risks associated with gestational diabetes include:

-- An increased chance of delivering a large baby weighing more than 9 pounds (4 kg), a condition known as macrosomia.
-This increases the chance of:
+- An increased chance of delivering a large baby weighing 9 pounds (4 kg) or more, a condition known as macrosomia, which can lead to:

-- difficulty and injury during vaginal birth, and
+- difficulty and injury during vaginal birth, or

-- A high risk for pre‐term birth and breathing problems (respiratory distress) for your baby
+- A high risk for pre‐term birth and the possibility of breathing problems (respiratory distress) for your baby

 - A high risk for low blood sugar (hypoglycemia) in your baby soon after delivery

 - A higher chance of preeclampsia and high blood pressure for you

 Following your doctor’s care plan and managing your gestational diabetes carefully can help greatly reduce the risk for developing these complications.